The 4 Best Methods for Attracting New Clients to Your Salon [2020 update]

 3. Leverage Your Friends & Existing Clients

 Now that your profile cleanup is done, and your image on Instagram is bursting with creativity, it’s time to lean on your network.
-A very powerful way to attract new clients is to leverage your existing ones.
+A very powerful method behind how to get more clients in a salon is to leverage your existing ones.
 If you provide amazing services and have a few clients to show for it, you can grow your client list through the people you already know.
 Here are the best ways to encourage your existing clients to do your marketing for you:

 Craft up a selfie wall: